omar-12-ai/Gym-website-home-page/README.md

 # Gym-website-home-page
-Simple home page of a gym website
+Simple home page of a gym website using html and css only